kunwar-vikrant/New-York-City-Taxi-Demand-Prediction/README.md

 # ML Problem Formulation
 <p><b> Time-series forecasting and Regression</b></p>
 <br>
--<i> To find number of pickups, given location cordinates(latitude and longitude) and time, in the query reigion and surrounding regions.</i>
+-<i> To find number of pickups, given location coordinates(latitude and longitude) and time, in the query region and surrounding regions.</i>
 <p>
 To solve the above we would be using data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.
 </p>